Joesmart-git/sea-co2-data-cleaning/README.md

 To prepare this data for accurate reporting, I executed an end-to-end data cleansing workflow:

 * **Geographical Standardization & Deduplication:** Unified inconsistent naming conventions and removed 64 duplicate rows (reducing the dataset from 1,074 to 1,010 unique records) to prevent artificially inflated aggregates.
-* **Complex Text-to-Number Conversions:** Extracted numerical values from dirty strings (e.g., converting "Year 1919" into 1919), successfully preserving over 70 rows of valuable emissions data that would have otherwise been lost to type-conversion errors..
+* **Complex Text-to-Number Conversions:** Extracted numerical values from dirty strings (e.g., converting "Year 1919" into 1919), successfully preserving over 70 rows of valuable emissions data that would have otherwise been lost to type-conversion errors.
 * **Mathematical Anomaly Resolution:** Identified impossible negative values in both the population and GDP columns and corrected them using mathematical transformations.
 * **Logical Data Imputation:** Systematically resolved null values in the categorical `income_group` column by referencing the `iso_code` to assign the correct category.